ipozdeev/it-skills-for-research/coding-environment.md

 ## virtual environment

-For dealing with Python and R only, there exists a better alternative called virtual (coding) environment.
+For some languages, most notably for Python, R and Julia, there exists a better alternative called virtual (coding) environment.

 A virtual environment is an isolated configuration of interpreters that can be used instead of the system-wide ones.
-You can think of it as a fully autonomous installation of Python and R that can be used to run scripts.
+You can think of it as a fully autonomous installation of, say, Python that can be used to run scripts.
 Multiple such installations can be created, each tailored to a specific project.
 A program that does this job is called an environment (or package) manager.
-Python-specific are [venv](https://docs.python.org/3/library/venv.html), itself a package, and [poetry](https://python-poetry.org/docs/managing-environments/); R-specific is [packrat](https://rstudio.github.io/packrat/); [conda](https://docs.conda.io/en/latest/) can handle both.
+Python-specific are [venv](https://docs.python.org/3/library/venv.html), itself a package, and [poetry](https://python-poetry.org/docs/managing-environments/); R-specific is [renv](https://rstudio.github.io/renv/articles/renv.html) (replacing [packrat](https://rstudio.github.io/packrat/)); [conda](https://docs.conda.io/en/latest/) can handle both; julia has an own integrated system 'Pkg'.
 In any case, the idea is the same: somewhere on the local machine a directory is created that contains the interpreter and packages; this directory is isolated in the sense that changing or deleting it has no effect on other interpreters present; packages needed for the code to run smoothly are installed in it; the system is told to only use the interpreter from this folder for running the project scripts.

 Follow the [conda tutorial](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to learn how to manage environments with conda.